danielealbano/cachegrand/docs/performance-tips.md

 Performance Tips
 ================

-## SLAB Allocator
+## HugePages

+cachegrand has the ability to leverage the hugepages for several optimizations and although the usage is not mandatory it's expected to be run in production with them enabled.

+### Fast Fixed Memory Allocator

-The SLAB Allocator provides a ~10% boost, in some cases even more, to cachegrand therefore it's usage is strongly advised.
+When the hugepages are enable it's possible to use the Fast Fixed Memory Allocator (FFMA) which is capable of providing a ~10% boost, in some cases even more, to cachegrand thanks to the advanced techniques put in place to allocate and free memory of specific fixed sizes.

+### Executable running from hugepages

+cachegrand can also leverage the hugepages to run its own code from them, this dramatically reduces the TLB cache misses and provides up to a 5% speed bump.

 ## Network Settings